tiddoloos/Scaling-RGCN-training/README.md

 python main.py -sum attr -i 5 -exp attention -w_trans False -e_trans True
 python main.py -sum attr -i 5 -exp attention -e_trans False -w_trans True
 ```
-When entity embeddings are not transferred from the summary graph pre-training, the entity embedding for training on the full original greph gets newly initialzed.
+When entity embeddings are not transferred from summary graph pre-training, the entity embedding for training on the full original greph gets newly initialzed.
 ##### Freezing Embedding and R-GCN Weights
 The gradients of the R-GCN weights can be frozen after transffering them from the summary graph model with `-w_grad`.
 Note that the `mlp` and `attention` model contain layer spicif weights and the `summation` does not.